2006 O'Hare International Airport UFO sighting

-The Chicago O'Hare UFO sighting occurred on November 7, 2006, around 4:15 p.m. when 12 United Airlines employees and a few witnesses outside O'Hare International Airport reported a sudden UFO sighting.
+The Chicago O'Hare UFO sighting occurred on November 7, 2006, when 12 United Airlines employees and a few witnesses outside O'Hare International Airport reported a sudden UFO sighting.
 The Federal Aviation Administration refused to investigate the matter because this unidentified flying object (UFO) was not seen on radar, instead calling it a "weather phenomenon".

 The sighting

-At approximately 16:15 CST on November 7, 2006, federal authorities at Chicago O'Hare International Airport received a report that a group of twelve airport employees were witnessing a metallic, saucer-shaped craft hovering over Gate C-17.
+At approximately 4:15 p.m.
+CST on November 7, 2006, federal authorities at Chicago O'Hare International Airport received a report indicating that a group of twelve airport employees were witnessing a metallic, saucer-shaped craft hovering over Gate C-17.

 The object was first spotted by a ramp employee who was pushing back United Airlines Flight 446, which was departing Chicago for Charlotte, North Carolina.
 The employee apprised Flight 446's crew of the object above their aircraft.
-The object was also witnessed by pilots, airline management and mechanics.
+The object was also witnessed by pilots, airline management, and mechanics.
 No air traffic controllers saw the object, and it did not show up on radar.

-Witnesses described the object as completely silent, 6 to 24 ft in diameter and dark gray in color.
+Witnesses described the object as completely silent, 6 to 24 ft in diameter, and dark gray in color.
 Several independent witnesses outside of the airport also saw the object.
 One described a disc-shaped craft hovering over the airport, stating that it was "obviously not clouds".
-According to this witness, the object shot through the clouds at high velocity, leaving a clear blue hole in the cloud layer.
+According to this witness, the object ascended vertically at high velocity, leaving a clear blue hole in the cloud layer.
 The hole reportedly seemed to close itself shortly afterward.
-At least four of the eyewitness accounts of the sightings don't agree on the shape, height, movement, time, or even the number of objects sighted, leading to concerns about the veracity of the incident and whether it was a coordinated hoax.
+At least four of the eyewitness accounts of the sightings don't agree on the shape, height, movement, time, or even the number of objects sighted.

 According to the Chicago Tribunes Jon Hilkevitch, "The disc was visible for approximately five minutes and was seen by close to a dozen United Airlines employees, ranging from pilots to supervisors, who heard chatter on the radio and raced out to view it".